-Six credits per semester is considered full-time study.
-The standard program can be completed in three years.
+- The M.S.N.program can be completed in three years.
 It is expected that students will complete the program within three to five years.
-Part-time students are expected to follow a plan of study that can be accomplished in five years or less.
-Time spent as a non-degree student does not count toward the five-year completion period, but students will be subject to the catalog/curriculum requirements in effect at the time they become degree seeking.
-All full-time and part-time degree-seeking students who have not been granted a leave of absence must register each semester until all degree requirements are completed.
+Part-time students are expected to follow a plan of study that can be accomplished in five years or less. - o The D.N.P. program can be completed in four years.
+It is expected that students will complete the program within seven years or less. - o The post M.S.N. to D.N.P. program can be completed in two years.
+It is expected that students will complete the program in three years or less. - O Time spent as a non-degree student does not count toward the completion period, but students will be subject to the catalog/curriculum requirements in effect at the time they become degree seeking. - All full-time and part-time degree-seeking students who have not been granted a leave of absence must register each semester until all degree requirements are completed.